 • Babies who get only breast milk should have iron supplements after the age of 4 to 6 months (or you can add iron-fortified cereal).

-• A vitamin D supplement may be appropriate for children younger than 1 year of age.
+• A vitamin D supplement is recommended for breastfed babies younger than 1 year of age.
 Talk with your doctor about how much and what sources of vitamin D are right for your child.

 Young children